herumi/xbyak/readme.md

 ## Abstract

-This is a header file which enables dynamically to assemble x86(IA32), x64(AMD64, x86-64) mnemonic.
+Xbyak is a C++ header library that enables dynamically to assemble x86(IA32), x64(AMD64, x86-64) mnemonic.

 ## Feature
 * header file only